 Update Old Fixtures and Appliances

-The vast majority of energy efficiency concerns for a home relate to maintaining or supporting the work of your AC and heating unit but there are other power drains in the home as well.
+The vast majority of energy efficiency concerns for a home relate to maintaining or supporting the work of your AC and heating unit but there are other powers drains in the home as well.
 Once you’ve sealed all the cracks, turn your attention inward.
 Older light fixtures and appliances in a home were built before our recent focus on energy efficiency and are likely to be using more electricity than necessary.
 By replacing these fixtures with new energy-efficient models, you can significantly reduce the power drain of your day to day activities.
 Look for Energy Star appliances if you can.

 Look Into Replacing